 We are not responsible for any damage that occurs because you failed to allow us to timely make repairs.
-Additionally, if you make or pay for repairs without first notifying us of the problem and allowing us to investigate and repair it as required by this Limited Warranty, then we will not reimburse you for those repairs.
+Additionally, if you make or pay for repairs without first notifying us of the problem and allowing us to investigate and repair it as required by this Warranty, then we will not reimburse you for those repairs.

-5.3 Emergency Repairs
+5.3 emergency repairs

-If an emergency condition exists that requires immediate repairs to protect the safety of occupants of your home or to prevent imminent serious damage to your home, you may make the repairs and we will reimburse you the reasonable cost of those required repairs that would otherwise be covered by this Limited Warranty.
+If an emergency condition exists that requires immediate repairs to protect the safety of occupants of your home or to prevent imminent serious damage to your home, you may make the repairs and we will reimburse you the reasonable cost of those required repairs that would otherwise be covered by this Warranty.
 You are still obligated to give us notice as soon as possible, even in an emergency situation.

-5.4 Repairs by or Payment From Insurance Company - Waiver of Claims
+5.4 repairs by or payment from insurance company - waiver of claims

-Coverage for construction defects is provided by this Limited Warranty, and we encourage you to submit construction defect claims to us.
-This Limited Warranty, however, is not a homeowner's insurance policy, which typically provides coverage for certain property damages and casualty losses.
-If you receive from an insurance company or any other party payment or repairs relating to or arising from a construction defect, then to the extent permitted by law you hereby waive for yourself and on behalf of anyone acquiring rights through you, including, but not limited to, any insurance company, all subrogation claims, and other claims against us or such payments or repairs received by you.
+Coverage for construction defects is provided by this Warranty, and we encourage you to submit construction defect claims to us.
+This Warranty, however, is not a homeowner's insurance policy, which typically provides coverage for certain property damages and casualty losses.
+If you receive from an insurance company or any other party payment or repairs relating to or arising from a construction defect, then to the extent permitted by law you hereby waive for yourself and on behalf of anyone acquiring rights through you, including, but not limited to, any insurance company, all subrogation claims, and other claims against us for such payments or repairs received by you.